 Mental Health Therapy

-A primary therapist will be assigned to you decided upon the clinical director and the clinical staff and you will start an individual treatment plan when you arrive.
-The clinical staff will make decisions upon your admissions profile to who would be the best fit for your individual treatment.
+A primary therapist will be assigned to you decided upon the clinical director and the clinical staff, and you will start an individual treatment plan when you arrive.
+The clinical staff will make decisions upon your admissions profile to who would be the best fit for your treatment.

-The therapy team meets at least once a week to discuss the assessments and progressions/regressions of each individual client and is also responsible for writing clinical notation which is shared with the insurance company that determines the length of client stay.
+The therapy team meets at least once a week to discuss the assessments and progressions/regressions of each client.
+It is also responsible for writing clinical notation, which is shared with the insurance company that determines the length of the client’s stay.
 You may have a primary therapist, but the whole team will be interested in your well-being.

 Therapists are on-call for emergencies.
 They are trained to help clients with trauma, including stages and severity of PTSD, and the effects of traumatic brain injury caused by or heightened with addictive behaviors.
 Our addiction treatment therapy programs provide therapy for any crisis or conflict that arises.

 There will be several groups that you will be attending.
 Group session helps you establish an understanding that you are not alone in this disease.
-Groups can be 12 Step focused, SMART Recovery focused, Experiential Therapies, conflict resolution techniques, recovery tools, peer-focused, substance abuse terms, psycho-educational and more.
+For example, groups can be 12 Step focused, SMART Recovery focused, Experiential Therapies, conflict resolution techniques, recovery tools, peer-focused, substance abuse terms, psycho-educational, and more.

-Groups can last from one hour to several hours, depending on which type of modality is being used and if there is travel to an outside facility.
+Groups can last from one to several hours, depending on the type of modality used and if there is travel to an outside facility.

-Groups are often the catalysts to getting a deeper idea of self through the observations and comments of others and can be the start of establishing a peer group and support for aftercare and new friends in sobriety.
+Often, groups help get a deeper idea of self through the observations and comments of others.
+They can be the start of establishing a peer group and support for aftercare and new friends in sobriety.
 Being honest and forthcoming in group sessions may profoundly help you and others maintain sobriety and offer insight.

 Case Management and Individualized Care

-A staff member will be provided to help you with case management.
-This is different from therapy.
-A case manager can assist you with practicalities such as DUI classes, contacting a parole officer, getting important bills paid, or arranging for transitions, such as housing.
+We provide a staff member to help you with case management.
+This differs from therapy.
+Case managers assist with practicalities such as DUI classes, contacting a parole officer, getting important bills paid, or arranging for transitions, such as housing.

-There might be one case manager designated for all the clients at the facility, or an existing staff member may be assigned to handle your individual needs.
+Some facilities designate a single case manager for all clients.
+Also, a facility may use an existing staff member to handle your individual needs.
 It is important to exercise patience when it comes to getting your needs met during your stay at rehab since the case manager can only go as fast as the external systems allow them too.
-However, many case managers can navigate the systems and know how to prioritize as they important advocates for you during your stay in order to alleviate outside stressors.
+However, many case managers can navigate the systems and know-how to prioritize as they important advocates for you during your stay to alleviate outside stressors.

 Involving the family is an important part of the treatment process.
-There is a saying often heard “this is a family disease” because often the members of the family play a part (sometimes unconscious) or are directly affected by the client’s actions around addiction.
-Family sessions differ at each treatment center and can offer face-to-face sessions and tele-sessions if the family cannot travel.
+There is a saying often heard “this is a family disease.”
+Often the members of the family play a part (sometimes unconscious) or are directly affected by the client’s actions around addiction.
+Family sessions differ at each treatment center.
+They can involve face-to-face or tele-sessions if the family cannot travel.

 These sessions in the later stages of the treatment program offer healing to all involved.
 The primary therapist conducts family sessions and may include additional staff members.
-Keep in mind – what you say in individual and group sessions is confidential, and none of what you share with your therapist can be discussed with your family without your approval, by law.
+Keep in mind – what you say in individual and group sessions is confidential, and none of what you share with your therapist can be discussed with your family without your approval by law.

 Your therapist will be able to guide you through the family process, and most likely will give the family and education on the “why’s” of substance abuse behavior, making it easier to understand how to support you through the process.

-Good nutrition and a balanced diet are important for overall health, Each treatment facility will have different policies on nutrition: some have 5-star chefs, others will focus on health food, and most will have restrictions such as no energy drinks, sodas or sweets with high fructose corn syrup.
+Good nutrition and a balanced diet are important for overall health.
+Each treatment facility will have different policies on nutrition: some have 5-star chefs, others will focus on healthy food, and most will have restrictions such as no energy drinks, sodas or sweets with high fructose corn syrup.
 Sugar and chemicals are frowned upon when detoxification occurs.
-However, there are always exceptions and most, if not all centers take your individual needs into consideration.
+However, there are always exceptions, and most, if not all, centers consider your individual needs.
 For instance, if you a vegan or have food allergies, please inform the center before or at admissions.

 Like nutrition, exercise will be included in your treatment plan for optimal health and to inspire you on the road to recovery.
 Exercise creates endorphins which directly help with depression, anxiety, and other stressors.
 It helps clients “feel good” even if they don’t think that they can.
 It will most probably be a consistent part of your treatment to be involved in some exercise program.